mr2chowd/Devops-Journey-for-my-students/readme.md

 The only prequisite in learning kubernetes is docker or in general terms ,"Containerization."
 As long as you know the basics of containers, you should be good.

-For example , the concepts of Docker you need are:

-- Why are containers light weight in nature ?
+### Prerequisites
+To learn Kubernetes, you should have a basic understanding of Docker or containerization.
+Essential Docker concepts include:
-- Why are they different than a virtual machine ?
+- Why containers are lightweight
+- Differences between containers and virtual machines
+- Networking isolation
-- what is your networking isolation ?
+- Namespace isolation
-- What is a namespace isolation?

-#### First question some people ask me is what is the difference between docker and kubernetes?
+#### One of the common questions:  what is the difference between docker and kubernetes?

 Docker is a container platform.
 Kubernetes is nothing but a container orchestrator platform.